 How to Fix the “Printer Offline” Issue on Windows

-Our troubleshooting methods will start with the basics, such as checking for cable connections between your printer and computer and modifying some settings on your computer.
+Our troubleshooting methods will start with the basics, such as checking for USB cable connections between your printer and computer and modifying some settings on your computer.
 We suggest following our steps and not skipping to the more complicated ones.

 You wouldn’t want to spend time tinkering with drivers and software on your computer only to find out there’s just a loose cable on your printer.

 First Step – Check the Connections Between Your Computer and Printer

 When something goes wrong with your technology, always examine the basics first.
 Is your printer powered on, and do you have paper in the tray?
 Is there sufficient toner or ink?
 Is there anything flashing on the printer’s status lights that indicates a problem?